hsyl20/haskus-website/pages/system/manual/using/devices.rst

 ~~~~~~~~~~~~~~~

 Linux allows programs in user-space to have handles on kernel objects.
-Suppose the kernel has an object $A$ and a reference $R_A$ on $A$.
+Suppose the kernel has an object ``A`` and a reference ``R_A`` on ``A``.
 Instead of
-directly giving $R_A$ to user-space processes, the kernel maintains a
+directly giving ``R_A`` to user-space processes, the kernel maintains a
-per-process array of kernel object references: $D_{pid}$ for the process with
+per-process array of kernel object references: ``D_pid`` for the process with
-the \texttt{pid} identifier.
-To "give" $R_A$ to this process, the kernel finds
+the ``pid`` identifier.
+To "give" ``R_A`` to this process, the kernel finds
-an empty cell in $D_{pid}$, put $R_A$ in it and gives the index of the cell to
+an empty cell in ``D_pid``, put ``R_A`` in it and gives the index of the cell to
 the process.

-For historical reasons, the cell index is called a \emph{file descriptor} and
+For historical reasons, the cell index is called a file descriptor and ``D_pid``
-$D_{pid}$ a \emph{file descriptor table} even if in Linux they can be used for
+a file descriptor table even if in Linux they can be used for kernel objects
-kernel objects that are not files (e.g., clocks, memory).
-User-space processes
+that are not files (e.g., clocks, memory).
+User-space processes can only refer
-can only refer to kernel objects through this indirect reference.
-Note that the
+to kernel objects through theses indirect references.
+Note that the file
-file descriptor table is specific to each process: sharing a file descriptor
+descriptor table is specific to each process: sharing a file descriptor with
-with another process does not allow to share the referred kernel object.
+another process does not allow to share the referred kernel object.

-In Haskus System we use the term "handle" instead of "file descriptor" as we find it
+In ``haskus-system`` we use the term "handle" instead of "file descriptor" as we
-more descriptive.
+find it more descriptive.

 Further reading
 ---------------